 This treatment for alleviating depression is based on the following conflict-resolution theoretical assumption: Depression is a disorder of power that emerges as a by-product of dominant-submissive conflict resolution.
 That explanation may sound pretty confusing initially.
 Hopefully as you read on it will increasigly make sense.

-I explain conflict resolution theory and some of the treatment methods that grow out of it in detail in my book From Conflict to Resolution and my audio CD Depression, A Disorder of Power.
-For now, here's how this new mode of treatment can help to alleviate a depressive collapse.
+I explain conflict resolution theory and some of the treatment methods that grow out of it in detail in my book for therapists, From Conflict to Resolution.
+For an article offering a simplified version, which I call bump theory, see here.
+In any case, here's how this new mode of treatment can help to alleviate a depressive collapse.